Michil783/heli_telem_display/README.md

 	- most of the min/max values are shown in standard color for better readability

-	- it has alanguage file which is currently available in english and german (please feel free to add additional languages)
+	- it supports languages (currently available in english and german) (please feel free to add additional languages)

 ![Screenshot Main Window](Screen001.png?raw=true "Screenshot Main Window")